Shaista Khan: Conquest of Chittagong

 In December 1665, Shaista Khan launched a major military campaign against Chittagong, which was the mainstay of the Arakanese kingdom.
 The imperial fleet consisted of 288 vessels of their own and about 40 vessels of the Firingis (Portuguese) as auxiliaries.
 Ibn Hussain, Shaista Khan's admiral, was asked to lead the navy, while the subahdar himself took up the responsibility of supplying provisions for the campaign.
 He also ordered Farhad Khan and Mir Murtaza to take the land route.
 The overall command was given to Buzurg Ummed Khan, a son of Shaista Khan.
 The Mughals and the Portuguese held sway in the following naval battle.
-The conquered territory to the western bank of Kashyapnadi (Kaladan river) was placed under direct imperial administration.
-The name of Chittagong was changed to Islamabad and it became the headquarters of a Mughal faujdar.
-Khan also re-asserted Mughal control over Cooch Behar and Kamarupa.
+The conquered territory to the western bank of Kashyapnadi (Kaladan River) was placed under direct imperial administration.
+The name of Chittagong was changed to Islamabad, and it became the headquarters of a Mughal faujdar.
+Khan also reasserted Mughal control over Cooch Behar and Kamarupa.

 Personal life

-According to Shaista Khan's vasiat-nama (a document registered before his death) that he had seven sons and five daughters.
+According to Shaista Khan's vasiat-nama (a document registered before his death), he had seven sons and five daughters at the time.
 Among his daughters were Iran Dukht Begum known as Bibi Pari, Turan Dukht Begum known as Bibi Biban and Shamshad Banu Begum.
+His oldest son, Buzurg Umed Khan, served as the governor of Allahabad.
+Another of Shaista Khan's sons, Khuda Banda Khan was married to a daughter of the grand vizier Asad Khan.
+He served as a general for Muhammad Azam Shah, and fell in battle fighting Bahadur Shah I. Khuda Banda's son, who was also entitled Khuda Banda Khan, was made the Diwan of Asaf Jah I, the Nizam of Hyderabad.
 One of his daughters was married to Ruhullah Khan, son of Khalilullah Khan of Yazd in 1660.
 Another daughter was married in 1678 to Zulfiqar Khan Nusrat Jung, son of Asad Khan and Mihr-un-Nissa Begum, daughter of Asaf Khan.
 Another daughter was married to Itiqad Khan and died in 1688.

 Legacy

 In his late years, Shaista Khan left Dhaka and returned to Delhi.
 His legacy was the expansion of Dhaka into a regional centre of trade, politics and culture; a thriving and prosperous city from a small township.
-It is said that he made currency of Bangladesh 'Taka' so strong that eight 'mon' (around 295 kilogram) processed rice or 'chaal' could be bought with one taka.
+It is said that he made currency of Bangladeshi taka so strong that eight 'mon' (around 295 kilogram) processed rice or 'chaal' could be bought with one taka.
 The Shaista Khan Mosque is a massive standing monument to Shaista Khan, built on his palace grounds.
 Incorporating unique elements of Bengali and Mughal architecture, it is a major tourist attraction and a valued historical monument protected by the government of Bangladesh today.